AustinLowery/Wayward-Bot/README.md

 <b>Using The Bot</b>
 <br></br>
 Use `$help <command name>` to get an example of how commands are used.
 To get started, run `$create` to create a character.
 Once you fill out the information, run `$usercreate` to fill out info on yourself.
 Once you have that set up, bump up your character with `$bump <character>` whenever you can to ensure new people see your character at the top of the list!
 Please make sure the information is up to date before bumping.
-Use `$update` for updating characters, and `$userupdate` for updating yourself.
+Use `$update` for updating characters, and `$userupdate` for updating yourself.<br></br>
 Character Sheet: https://docs.google.com/spreadsheets/d/11pn9SvdBwI9Xy_EMglPViWci7tRp6k2gxfS7_f0p6x8/edit?usp=sharing
 <br></br>
 <b>Commands List</b>